 Nathan was studying Holistic Nutrition in Edmonton and I was studying Ecological Agriculture and Community Development in Washington state.
 But after two years of visiting each other on our breaks, we decided to tie the knot and start a life together in Canada.

 We landed in Edmonton with a crazy idea.
 We wanted to start a farm in the place that we originally met - the magical Kootenays.
 With no money, land or any idea of how this was going to happen, we decided we better start farming.

-We landed in Edmonton, and that spring we took over a vacant city lot near our house to grow a garden in.
+That spring we took over a vacant city lot near our house to grow a garden in.
 Our goal was to grow all of our own veggies for the summer and have some left over to feed our friends and family.
-There were some rough patches that season, but we accomplished our goal and had fun doing it!
-That summer we were known in the neighborhood for our sunflowers, which were volunteers that grew with reckless abandon all over the lot.
-The sunflowers were a highlight for me, and before winter came, I made sure to collect seeds to grow the next year.
+There were some rough patches that season, but we accomplished our goal and had fun doing it.

 After living in Edmonton for a year, a friend offered us some land to farm in Kelowna.
 It wasn't exactly what we were looking for but it was a lot closer to the Kootenays than Edmonton was, so in the spring of 2019 we moved to Kelowna.
 We started Confluence Farms from a blank slate on a quarter acre of scraggly old horse pasture behind our rental home.
 Our goal was to provide all of our vegetable needs for the whole year.